jbettenh/groundhog/README.md

 The `.env` file contains secrets like passwords and API keys and should not be uploaded to public repositories!
 I have included a sample as `.env.template` as a way for people to get started quickly.
 They just need to add their specific information and remove `.template` from the file name.
 You can select your configuration via the environment by setting the config class in `CONFIG_TYPE` in .env and the class from `config.py`.
 The `config.py` shouldn't contain secrets either, so we can upload it to public repositories.
 This file allows you to have default configurations and build upon that via classes.

+The `.flaskenv` file is used by Flask to setup environment variables that are needed such as `FLASK_APP` and `FLASK_DEBUG`, before the application is configured with the above mentioned `.env` file.

-The `.gitignore` is needed for projects tracked with Git.
+The `.gitignore` file is needed for projects tracked with Git.
 This file allows you to not upload temporary files, secrets, or caches that are in the project folder to the public repository.

-The `.pre-commit-config.yaml` file
+The `.pre-commit-config.yaml` file is the configuration needed for the pre-commit package.
+This is the tool that executes the other tools e.g. Flake8, Black, end of file checks on every commit.

 ```
 pre-commit run --all-files